apbodnar/FSPT/README.md

 I made this to explore photo-realistic rendering in web browsers.
 Feel free to fork and open a PR.
 I'm a graphics hobbyist; I welcome constructive feedback.

 Requirements:
-* An up-to-date desktop browser that supports WebGL 2
+* An up-to-date desktop browser that supports WebGL 2 AND ES6 module export + import
 * A top-end discrete GPU (for now)

 TODOs (Not Exhaustive):